Skip to main content

 Accreditation

-Accreditation has been a top priority since inception for IIC Member Indigenous Institutes (IIs) in Ontario with learners at the heart of what they do.
-They celebrate their autonomy with their varied programs.
-Accreditation at each institute is different because each II is unique and the process is ongoing.
+Accreditation has been a top priority since inception for IIC Member Institutes in Ontario, with learners at the heart of what they do.
+They celebrate their autonomy with their varied programs, reflecting the unique nature of every Indigenous Institute.
+Accreditation at each Member Institute is different because every one of them is different and the process is ongoing.
 This page offers an up-to-date view of the growth of IIC members when it comes to accreditation and what it means for the third pillar of Indigenous education.

 flower